TaiHaDev/Coding-problems/src/Introduction-to-algorithm/answers.md

   Show that, with the array representation for storing an n-element heap, the leaves are the nodes indexed by ⌊n/2⌊ + 1, ⌊n/2⌊ + 2, … , n.
 -  compute the left node of [n/2] + 1, we found out that the index is larger than the total element of the heap, therefore that node is indeed a leaf node.
-We can conclude than any node indexed by [n/2] + 1 forward is a leaf node.
+We can concl]()ude than any node indexed by [n/2] + 1 forward is a leaf node.